CDRT/docs/su/su_dg.md

 **-rebootprompt**

 Optional.
-Forces the display of the reboot prompt dialog before installing updates that will require a restart.
-This parameter is used in conjunction with the -noicon parameter to skip the toast message but still have the warning before reboot.
+Forces the display of the reboot prompt dialog after installing updates that will require a restart.
+This parameter is only applicable when the -noicon parameter is used and the -noreboot parameter is NOT used.
+In this scenario, if the -rebootprompt parameter were not used, the system could be rebooted without any warning to the user.

 **-repository**